William H. Gates Hall: Construction and opening

 Kohn Pedersen Fox, an architecture firm in New York City, collaborated with Mahlum Architects on the design of the building.
 Lease Crutcher Lewis of Seattle served as the general contractor-construction manager.
 Gates Hall was built and constructed for $80 million.
 The cost included fiber optics and furniture.

 Its groundbreaking occurred on May 4, 2001.
 The individuals presiding over the ceremony, which took place at the future law school site, included Richard McCormick, President of UW, and Roland Hjorth, the then-outgoing dean of the UW Law School.
 Visitors included Bill Gates, former U.S. Speaker of the House Tom Foley, Governor of Washington Gary Locke, and Dr. Joe Knight Jr., the appointed future dean of the UW School of Law.

 Its public opening and dedication occurred on September 12, 2003.
 Upon completion of the building, the school of law moved from Condon Hall to William H. Gates Hall.
 All of the departments of the law school moved to Gates Hall, allowing for the entirety of the law school to occupy one building.
-The building was planned to be one thirds larger than Condon Hall, and it has 55% more space than the previous facility.
+The building was planned to be one-third larger than Condon Hall, and it has 55% more space than the previous facility.
 The opening of the William H. Gates building also allowed the law school department to increase in size.
 In 2001, when the school was still based in Condon Hall, the law school was annually receiving at least 1,500 applicants for 165 slots.